Donna Farhi: Embracing Vulnerability is the Most Powerful Yoga

 Vulnerability is a requirement in sharing our true feelings, thoughts, and emotions with others, but it is also a requirement in opening to the feelings, thoughts, and emotions of others.
 It then becomes impossible to turn away from the plight of others who are suffering.
 It becomes less possible to create an “us” and a “them.”
 It is the beginning of creating a very different world that we can all live in.

 Study with Donna Farhi and YogaUOnline in Yoga for Lower Back Pain: Keys to Sacroiliac Stability and Ease of Movement.

 Photography by Fred Stimson

 Donna Farhi is a yoga teacher who has been practicing for 39 years and teaching since 1982.
-She is one of the most sought after guest teachers in the world, leading intensives and teacher training programs internationally.
+She is one of the most sought-after guest teachers in the world, leading intensives and teacher training programs internationally.
 Her approach to yoga is informed by the refinement of natural and universal movement principles that underlie safe and sustainable Yoga practice.
-This concentration on fundamental principles allows student of all levels of experience and from all traditions to build their own authentic yoga practice.
+This concentration on fundamental principles allows the student of all levels of experience and from all traditions to build their own authentic yoga practice.

 Donna is the author of four contemporary classics; The Breathing Book, Yoga Mind, Body & Spirit: A Return to Wholeness and Bringing Yoga to Life: The Everyday Practice of Enlightened Living.
 Her fourth book Teaching Yoga: Exploring the Teacher-Student Relationship is a curricular text for teaching trainings worldwide.
 Her new book, coauthored with Leila Stuart, Pathways to a Centered Body: Gentle Yoga Therapy for Core Stability, Healing Back Pain, and Moving with Ease, will be released in late May, 2017.